The Mismeasure of Man: Reassessing Morton's skull measurements

 In 2015 this paper was reviewed by Michael Weisberg, who reported that "most of Gould's arguments against Morton are sound.
 Although Gould made some errors and overstated his case in a number of places, he provided prima facie evidence, as yet unrefuted, that Morton did indeed mismeasure his skulls in ways that conformed to 19th century racial biases".
 Biologists and philosophers Jonathan Kaplan, Massimo Pigliucci, and Joshua Alexander Banta also published a critique of the group's paper, arguing that many of its claims were misleading and the re-measurements were "completely irrelevant to an evaluation of Gould's published analysis".
 They also maintain that the "methods deployed by Morton and Gould were both inappropriate" and that "Gould's statistical analysis of Morton's data is in many ways no better than Morton's own".

 A 2018 paper argued that Morton's interpretation of the data was biased but that the data itself was accurate.
-The paper argued that Morton's measurements were similar to those of a contemporary craniologist, Freidrich Tidemann, who had interpreted the data differently to argue strongly against any conception of racial hierarchy.
+The paper argued that Morton's measurements were similar to those of a contemporary craniologist, Friedrich Tiedemann, who had interpreted the data differently to argue strongly against any conception of racial hierarchy.